I DO NOT HAVE AN EDITOR–There will be errors

 Beaming a full smile, Lyceria leaned down and touched the murky ground.
-And at her touch, the ground shook greatly.
+And at her touch, the ground greatly shook.

 The Great Ones were not pleased to discover the younger gods on the planet that was no longer dead.

-Kofi, whose ebony skin appeared smooth and enigmatic as the word called night, crystalline eyes grew vivid and violent in his anger until the air tasted of ozone and humidity.
-His sister-wife, Ai-Rue, whose ear were pointed, bared her sharp teeth in rage at the show of absolute insubordination.
+Kofi, whose ebony skin appeared smooth and enigmatic as the word called night, crystalline eyes grew vivid and violent in his anger until the air tasted of ozone.
+His sister-wife, Ai-Rue, whose ear were pointed, bared her sharp teeth in rage at the show of absolute defiance.
 Twins, Abyss and Rift’s true forms were formidable yet intangible.
 Swirling vortexes of galaxies, both Abyss and Rift’s powers were like vacuums that threatened the state of the blooming planet.